christorepl/gittt-client/README.md

 ### Functionality

-Get it to the Table gives users the ability to swipe on, and match with, games within a chat.
-If all members of a chat swipe right on a game, it is added to that chat's list of matches.
+Get it to the Table gives users the ability to swipe on, and match with, games within a group.
+If all members of a chat swipe right on a game, it is added to that group's list of matches.

 ## Tagline
 "Tinder for board games!"